CorrectRoadH/logseq-gallery/readme.zh.md

 ## Roadmap
 - [ ] Display Tags under title
-- [ ] Support generate cover from content
+- [x] Support generate cover from content
 - [ ] Add generate cover from PDF files
 - [ ] Support into editor mode when click the space of gallery
+- [ ] Display the result of block query as a gallery

 ## 用例
 ```